+OPPORTUNITIES

-OPPORTUNITIES THREATS There is one airport and a couple of land Distance from major economic node in strips in the municipal area. the province o Economic node to the North-Eastern The low level coastal floodplain is parts of the Province subject to natural flooding, climate o The R34 Provincial Main Road passes change and sea level rise, and may through Empangeni towards Melmoth. increase flood risks over time.
-There are two primary nodes in the An increasing trend in the frequency of municipal area i.e. Richards Bay and cyclonic activity has been observed.
-Felixton.
-ESikhaleni is an emerging Coastal Dune areas are sensitive to primary node. change and erosion remains a key
+- There is one airport and a couple of land strips in the municipal area. - Economic node to the North-Eastern parts of the Province - The R34 Provincial Main Road passes through Empangeni towards Melmoth. - There are two primary nodes in the municipal area i.e. Richards Bay and Felixton.
+ESikhaleni is an emerging primary node. - o Coastal Dunes contain heavy minerals that are sought after for mining. - o Existing disaster management center located at the Fire Station - o Potential growth in terms of expanding and economical - Collaboration with the private sector and government departments